 The Christmas season is often synonymous with spending money.
 Unfortunately, knowing you might receive a credit card bill in January that you can’t pay in full can put a damper on your holiday festivities.

-Luckily, there are ways to make money for Christmas so that you don’t ruin your budget.
+Luckily, there are several ways to make money for Christmas so that you don’t ruin your budget.

 If you need spending money this holiday season, consider using these ideas to make some extra cash.